O2-CH4/O2-CH4.github.io/_pages/about.md

 ### Algorithmic Trading and Investment Automation Platform *(2020–Present)*

 Developed algorithms and a prototype platform for automating and sharing investment/trading strategies across multiple asset classes.

-Project still active, DM for more!
+The project is still active, DM for more!